birinders/AsciiVideo/README.md

 </p>

 The script will automatically check the aspect ratio of the incoming video stream, and readjust the output to match the input aspect ratio.
+The terminal is automatically resized upon startup, such that no unnecessary black space surrounds the output.

 ### And that's it!
 #### If everything has been set up correctly, you should now be seeing yourself on the terminal.